fatiando/fatiando/README.txt

 License
 -------

-Fatiando a Terra is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Fatiando a Terra is free software: you can redistribute it and/or modify it under the terms of the BSD License.
 A copy of this license is provided in file LICENSE.txt

 Testing